This article has links to products and services we recommend, which we may make a commission from.

-After traveling throughout the country and indulging in the local cuisine, here are 10 interesting facts you need to know about the food in the Philippines.
+After traveling throughout the country and indulging in the local cuisine, we explore 10 Philippines food facts you may not have known.

 The two distinct taste profiles that we immediately noticed in the food in the Philippines, are sugary sweet and vinegary sour.